-For inclusion, studies were required to meet the following criteria: participants in the study were overweight/obese adults, with no history of diabetes, gastrointestinal, inflammatory, metabolic, 129 cardiovascular or psychological disease; in addition participants were required to be non-smokers.
-130 Study selection criteria were not limited by the duration or observation period post-exercise.
-To 131 maximise search sensitivity, there were also no limitations on the intensity, duration or modality of the 132 acute exercise bout.
+2.2.
+Inclusion Criteria.
+For inclusion, studies were required to meet the following criteria: participants in the study were overweight/obese adults, with no history of diabetes or gastrointestinal, inflammatory, metabolic, cardiovascular, or psychological disease; in addition, participants were required to be nonsmokers.
+Study selection criteria were not limited by the duration or observation period after exercise.
+To maximise search sensitivity, there were also no limitations on the intensity, duration, or modality of the acute exercise bout.